-When developing financial projections for a business plan, it is important to pay close attention to the capital structure of the business.
-One way of indicating the capital structure is to calculate the financial leverage ratio which measures the level of debt in relation to the level of owners equity.
-The financial leverage formula is as follows:
+When developing financial projections for a business plan, it is important to pay close attention to the business’s capital structure.
+One way of indicating the capital structure is to calculate the financial leverage ratio.
+This ratio measures the level of debt in relation to the level of owners equity.

-A business with a high level of debt (sometimes referred to as being highly geared) is considered to be more risky as finance costs need to be paid before equity owners get their return.
-However, in return for this higher risk a high level of debt will give greater returns to the owners provided cash and profit are managed correctly.
+A business with a high level of debt (referred to as being highly geared) is considered to be more risky.
+The risk results from the need to pay finance costs before equity owners get their return.
+However, provided cash and profit are managed correctly, a high level of debt and therefore risk will give greater returns to the owners

-So there is a careful balance to be maintained between the levels of debt and equity.
-High financial leverage will increase the return to the equity owners but the business must have the ability to be able to pay the finance costs such as interest and charges, and ultimately to repay the loan principal.
-In contrast, low financial leverage will provide a less risky business, but will also produce lower returns for the owners.
+So there is a careful balance to maintain between the levels of debt and equity.
+High leverage will increase the return to the equity owners but the business must have the ability to pay the finance costs (interest and fees) and ultimately to repay the loan principal.
+In contrast, low leverage will provide a less risky business, but will also produce lower returns for the owners.

 Using Financial Leverage to Increase Equity Returns

 Business funded by Equity

 As an example, suppose a business is funded entirely from equity (money injected by its owners and retained earnings) of 400,000 and has a net income of 60,000 for the year.
 In this case the financial leverage is zero, and the return on equity is 60,000/400,000 = 15%.